cmelcher/cmelcher.github.io/tinyml/summer2025.md

 - Students experimented with different learning rates (`lr = 0.1, 1, 10`).
 - This showed how **step size** impacts convergence:
   - Too small → slow learning.
-  - Too large → unstable or diverging:contentReference[oaicite:4]{index=4}.
+  - Too large → unstable or diverging.

 ### Testing and Results
 - Models were tested on new cards and even borrowed cards from peers.
 - Accuracy was measured by correct predictions vs. errors.
 - Students reflected on: Which shapes were harder to classify?
-Why?:contentReference[oaicite:5]{index=5}
+Why?:
 <p align="center">
   <img src="/assets/tinyml/summer2025/kitsetup1.jpeg"
        alt="Arduino camera setup for data collection and testing"